-In this article, we’ll talk about how you can maximize the ROI of your SEO and content marketing.
+In this article, we’ll talk about how you can maximize the ROI of your SEO (Search Engine Optimization) and content marketing.

-So the problem is that in digital marketing in general, and especially in SEO, is that a lot of people are used to measuring results by looking at sessions, clicks, keyword rankings etc. Why?
+So the problem is that in digital marketing in general, and especially in SEO, is that a lot of people are used to measuring results by looking at sessions from organic traffic, clicks, keyword rankings, click-through rate etc. Why?
 Because that’s what Google Search Console and Google Analytics provide us with!

-However, these are vanity metrics, and they can be extremely misleading, and here is why.
+However, these are vanity metrics, and they can be extremely misleading when you’re trying to estimate your SEO ROI, and here is why.

 Let’s say you’re doing content marketing for one of these WordPress plugins that help you optimize page speed, just as an example.